Asymptotic posterior normality of the generalized extreme value distribution: Main results

-With a better understanding on the integral $C_n$ in \eqref{eqn:posterior}, it is possible to verify alternative sets of sufficient conditions for posterior asymptotic normality which admit irregular families of densities and cope with challenges posed by the support.
-Examples of such results include \citet{dawid1970limiting}, who restricts $\Theta\in \mathbb{R}$; \citet{heyde1979asymptotic}, who focuses on stochastic processes with $\Theta\in \mathbb{R}$; \citet{chen1985asymptotic}, who extends $\Theta$ to be in $\mathbb{R}^k$; and \citet{ghosal1995convergence}, whose posterior convergence is more general and includes non-normal limits.
-In this paper, we will work with the conditions proposed by \citet{chen1985asymptotic} due, to their generality and simplicity, to obtain the following main result. \begin{theorem} Suppose $Y_1, Y_2,\ldots$ are independently sampled from a GEV distribution $P_{\btheta_0}$, and $\hat{\btheta}_n$ is the local MLE based on $Y_1, \ldots, Y_n$.
-Denote the log-likelihood $L_n(\btheta)=\log \prod_{i=1}^n p(Y_i\given \btheta)$. \BASadd{Paired with a prior $\pi(\btheta)$ that satisfies Condition \ref{cond_for_prior}}, the resulting posterior distribution \BASadd{converges to} a normal density centred at $\hat{\btheta}_n$.
-That is
+For the priors that satisfy Condition \ref{cond_for_prior}, it is possible to study the properties of $C_n$ defined in \eqref{eqn:posterior}, and then verify non-standard sets of sufficient conditions for asymptotic posterior normality which admit non-regular families of densities and cope with challenges posed by the support.
+Examples of such results include \citet{dawid1970limiting}, who restricts $\Phi\subseteq \mathbb{R}$; \citet{heyde1979asymptotic}, who focus on stochastic processes with $\Phi\subseteq \mathbb{R}$; \citet{chen1985asymptotic}, who extends $\Phi$ to be in $\mathbb{R}^k$; and \citet{ghosal1995convergence}, whose posterior convergence is more general and includes non-normal limits.
+In this paper, we will work with the conditions proposed by \citet{chen1985asymptotic} due to their generality and simplicity.